MaggieMei/porting-guide-for-EMW3162/README.md

 ##2 API Implementation
 Here we just port the functions on client side.
 ###2.1 EMW3162Interface.cpp / EMW3162Interface.h
-In these two files, we need port the APIs both in WIFI Connection and Socket Implementation (including TCP and UDP connection).
+In these two files, we need port the APIs both in WIFI Connection and Socket Management (including TCP and UDP connection).
 All those listed APIs need call the detail functions in EMW3162.cpp / EMW3162.h and be called by upper app to implement the WIFI connection and Socket management.

 WIFI Connection APIs ([Detail instructions](https://docs.mbed.com/docs/mbed-os-api-reference/en/5.2/APIs/communication/wifi/))
 ```